-The Black Sabbath font that is used on the cover of their debut album is a typeface by the name of Black Sabbath 70.
+The name of the Black Sabbath font that is used on the cover of their debut album is a typeface by the name of Black Sabbath 70.
 As the name of the font suggests, it reflects the year that this self-titled album was released in 1970.

 There have been several different fonts used across each of the 19 studio albums released by the legendary Black Sabbath.
 Below we present a discography of these albums along with depictions of the official band logos and TTF fonts used for each: